bevyengine/bevy-website/release-content/0.16/release-notes/unified_error_handling.md

 Bevy 0.16 introduces a new unified paradigm for error handling to help you ship crash-free games (and other applications!) without sacrificing the loud-and-fast development that panics enable.

-The core ideas are pretty simple:
+We've prioritized a simple and consistent design, with a few bells and whistles for easier debugging:

 - Bevy (and libraries built for Bevy) should bubble up errors to the user whenever possible, rather than panicking
 - gracefully unwrapping errors should be *easy*, with the help of Rust's [`?` operator]
-- the standard "please just log this" error type should always be an [`anyhow`]-style [`bevy::ecs::error::Result`] trait object
+- the standard "please just log this" error type should always be an [`anyhow`]-style boxed error, contained in a [`BevyError`]
-- figuring out what went wrong from the logs should be easy: so we've added [high quality custom backtraces]
+- figuring out what went wrong from the logs should be easy: so we've added [high quality custom backtraces] to our [`BevyError`] type
 - you should be able to quickly configure your error-handler of last-resort in a single place, using the [`GLOBAL_ERROR_HANDLER`]
 - this should work everywhere: in systems, observers, commands, and even fallible system parameters like [`Single`]